 Your consumers are on WeChat

 WeChat is a Chinese app powered by Tencent.
 It is basically used for communication between Chinese people but its diverse features have been attracting more and more foreign users.
 WeChat became a powerful marketing and business tool in China.
-One reason is because of its huge users data base, completing the other reason of the digitalization in China.
-Brands have to go online catch their consumers nowadays (O2O strategy).
+One reason is because of its huge user database, completing the other reason of the digitalization in China.
+Brands have to go online to catch their consumers nowadays (O2O strategy).

-The app cluster a lot of functions including mobile payment, car hailing, food ordering, restaurant reservation … almost all basic activities can be done only with the WeChat App.
-For the middle-aged and old people who are unfamiliar with Internet operations, the WeChat application did not give up neither.
-A mini program is an app used within the WeChat app itself, with no additional downloads.
-There is no need to download anything more, just open the WeChat platform and you can get the access to other apps which have settled on it.
+The app cluster a lot of functions including mobile payment, car-hailing, food ordering, restaurant reservation … almost all basic activities can be done only with the WeChat App.
+For middle-aged and old people who are unfamiliar with Internet operations, the WeChat application did not give up either.
+A mini-program is an app used within the WeChat app itself, with no additional downloads.
+There is no need to download anything more, just open the WeChat platform and you can get access to other apps which have settled on it.

-That’s why Chinese consumers are accustomed with WeChat.
-For brands which are present on it, WeChat makes the process easier to both side, increasing the consumer’s experience and the business efficiency at the same time.
+That’s why Chinese consumers are accustomed to WeChat.
+For brands that are present on it, WeChat makes the process easier to both sides, increasing the consumer’s experience and the business efficiency at the same time.